dpcairns/react-famous-cats/labs/LAB-01/MOB-LAB-03.md

 - `/src/filter-images.js`

 Import the filterImages function and the Filter component and create and place in App's `render` method.
 Pass an `onFilter` callback to Filter.
-- You will need to save the filter object in App's state.
 - In the callback, filter the images and update the ImageList component.
 - To play nice with Add, call `update` on the Filter component when adding